7 Tips for Creating a Senior-Friendly Bathroom Starting with Toilet Safety Rails9 minute read

 Many homeowners believe that overhead lighting is the best illumination for a bathroom.
 The truth is that such lighting is highly problematic for the elderly population.
 The reason for this is that it casts shadows; hence, it does not illuminate on certain spaces.
 If you are living with a senior, you should not think of installing overhead lighting fixtures in your bathroom.
 The better option is to add multiple lights so that all areas of the bathroom receive uniform light.

 In addition, you should use contrast colors as a way of demarcating different sections of the bathroom.
-Instead of high-gloss vanishes, opt for matt ones since the former can cause a confusing glare for seniors.
+Instead of high-gloss vanishes, opt for matte ones since the former can cause a confusing glare for seniors.

 A few other tips to boost bathroom safety for the elderly include: